To diagnose binge-eating disorder, your medical care provider may recommend a psychological evaluation, including discussion of your eating habits.

 - All medications you're taking, as well as any herbs, vitamins or other supplements, and their dosages

-- A typical day's eating, which can help your provider understand your eating habits
+- A typical day's eating, which can help your medical care provider or mental health professional understand your eating habits

 - What treatments are available, and which do you recommend?